CrateDB is an open source SQL database with a ground-breaking distributed design:

 Even though CrateDB does not support ACID transactions with rollbacks etc, it offers Optimistic Concurrency Control by providing an internal versioning, that allows detection and resolution of write conflicts.

-Incremental snapshots can be created anytime and saved to storage (e.g., file system, HDFS, AWS S3, etc.).
-Snapshots contain the state of the tables in a CrateDB cluster at the time the Snapshot was created, and can be restored into the cluster anytime.
+CrateDB can save incremental snapshots of your database to storage.
+Snapshots contain the state of the tables in a CrateDB cluster at the time the snapshot was created, and can be restored into the cluster anytime.

 As an open source SQL database, CrateDB is very easy to use, extend, and integrate:

 Enterprises and startups often use CrateDB to power real-time machine data monitoring and analytics dashboards.
 However, CrateDB is a good choice for any application if you require:

 On the other hand, CrateDB may not be a good choice if you require: